What is biomass & is it green? A complete guide

 Just like with green electricity and the Renewable Energy Guarantees of Origin (REGO), green gas producers comply with an equivalent system under the Green Gas Certification Scheme (GGCS) to track the use of green gas.

-Biomass boilers and heating systems
+Biomass boiler and heating systems

 Biomass heating systems have an added benefit for farming or gardening households.
 Every month or so, this type of boiler needs to have its ash build-up removed to ensure trouble-free operation.
 However, this ash is nutrient-rich and can be added directly to your compost heap to make your garden or plot even greener.